ntblab/neuropipe-support/doc/tutorial/tutorial.rst

    ~/ppa-hunt/subjects/0608101_conatt02

-Change "Slice timing correction" to "Interleaved (0,2,4 ...".
+Change "Slice timing correction" to "Interleaved (0,2,4 ...", because slices were collected in this interleaved pattern.
 Leave the rest of the settings at their defaults.

 .. image:: http://github.com/ntblab/neuropipe-support/raw/master/doc/tutorial/feat-pre-stats.png